MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-create-income-document-records.md

 ---
 # <a name="create-incoming-document-records"></a>Create Incoming Document Records

 On the **Incoming Documents** page, you can use different functions to review expense receipts, manage OCR tasks, and convert incoming document files, manually or automatically, to the relevant documents or journal lines.
-The external files can be attached at any process stage, including to posted documents and to the resulting supplier, customer, and general ledger entries.
+The external files can be attached at any process stage, including to posted documents and to the resulting vendor, customer, and general ledger entries.

 To record an external document in [!INCLUDE[prod_short](includes/prod_short.md)], first create or complete an incoming document record.
 You can do those tasks manually, or you can take a photo of the external document to create the incoming document record with the image file attached.